 Dr. Lena-Katharina Bednarz

-Lena-K. Bednarz is a research associate at the Kiel Institute for the World Economy (IfW) Research Center “The Environment and Natural Resources“.
+Lena-K. Bednarz is a research associate at the Kiel Institute for the World Economy (IfW) Research Center “Global Commons and Climate Policy“.
 Alongside Gernot Klepper, she coordinated the first phase of the Dialogue on the Economics of Climate Change from 2014 to 2018.
 Back from her parental leave since early 2020, she contributes to shaping the thematic concept and the practical coordination in the second phase of the dialogue.

 She came to Kiel after finishing her degree in economics at the University of Göttingen.
 She was research assistant, PhD student and coordinator of bachelor´s and master´s programs at the Department of Economics of the Faculty of Business, Economics and Social Sciences.
 In 2013, she completed her PhD thesis in the field of resource economics and has been working at the Kiel Institute ever since.